 - Discuss your concerns with the student before casting aspersions.
 Ask questions about the process and the product, including where the student had difficulties and where the student feels the argument is strongest.
 Also ask about research undertaken and writing resources (like the Writing Center) used.

 - Share your concerns (and the student work) with us and we will weigh in.
+Please be sure to keep us in the loop—early and often.

 - Consider the students response and, if you are still very concerned, ask outright: “Did you write this essay from start to finish using your own ideas as well as your own words and phrasing for this assignment only?”